-To quantify how players react to missing field goals, I looked up the 2016-17 regular-season shot logs of the four most-prolific Cavalier shooters (James, Kyrie Irving, Kevin Love, and J.R.
-Smith) and the four most-prolific Warrior shooters (Curry, Kevin Durant, Klay Thompson, and Draymond Green) on Basketball-Reference.
+To quantify how players react to missing field goals, I looked up the 2016-17 regular-season shot logs of the four most-prolific Cavalier shooters (LeBron James, Kyrie Irving, Kevin Love, and J.R.
+Smith) and the four most-prolific Warrior shooters (Stephen Curry, Kevin Durant, Klay Thompson, and Draymond Green) on Basketball-Reference.
 I identified every cold-shooting streak suffered by one of those players — as many as ten straight missed shots in a single game — and I calculated the change in shot distance following each of these cold streaks.

 For comparison, I used the same approach for hot-shooting streaks

 My initial approach of looking at changes in shot distances after missed field goals encouraged me to construe a cause-and-effect relationship that might not actually exist.
 This distortion is especially strong for James, who has the biggest discrepancy in made-vs.-missed shot distances among the eight players I evaluated (7.7 feet).